MartinThoma/MartinThoma.github.io/content/2014-12-29-python-packaging.md

 The following article is a wrap-up of the talk [Python Packages](https://www.youtube.com/watch?v=MSs3QmHhvpE) from Daniel Hepper given at a German [PyCon 2013](https://2013.de.pycon.org/schedule/sessions/15/).

-distutils have very limited functionality.
-This is the reason why you should use setuptools.
-But 'distribute' is compatible to setuptools.

 [PyPi](https://pypi.python.org/pypi) is the Python Package Index.
 They distribute packages in form of "eggs".
 You can install them with easy_install or with pip.